RuvenBaumgart/Fintech_REST_Api/req/rest_api.md

 * POST /api/transactions/{customerId}
   * add a new transaction for given customer (transfer money from one accoutn to another)
   * the body should contain:
-    * the amount of money
+    * the amount of money in Cents
     * the target account by id

 #### credits